QBio Symposium 2025

 In this yearly symposium, part of the Quantitative Biology (QBio) Honours Programme, we explore a subject from the point of view of multiple research disciplines.
 In particular, there is an emphasis on life sciences & natural sciences.

 This year, we’ll explore something we rarely stop to think about, but all depend on: the air we breathe!
-We’ll discuss everything from its modeling, its role in the spread of disease, and even the part it plays in climate change.
+We’ll discuss everything from its role in the spread of disease to the part it plays in climate change.

 Registrations are open!